 FYI, I have taken on the next step in the project.
 And--yeah--the contractor isn't calling me back.

 Managing gracefully when a spouse fumbles is a skill I guess all parents have to learn when they're parenting with a partner.
 Peter and I refuse to badmouth each other to our kids, but the kids can see when we're angry.
-Since Peter's the one who's most often home later than he says he will be, the one less familiar with household routine, the less methodical one, the more forgetful one, the kids more often see my anger with him than his with me.
+Since Peter's the one who's most often home later than he says he will be, the one less familiar with household routine, the less methodical one, the more forgetful one, the kids more often see my anger towards him than his towards me.
 But they still adore him, so I guess I'm not giving too bad an impression.
 After all, I adore him too.
 Usually, I think of his ADD as a gift that keeps him in the "now" much better than my planning-and-remembering brain can manage.
 That gift enables him to make me--and the kids--feel deeply loved.

-Do I resent spending so much of my energy planning and remembering for another adult when I'd like to use it, say, writing my book?
+Do I resent spending so much of my energy planning and remembering for another adult when I'd like to use it, say, for writing my book?
 Yeah.
 Do I know how to help M and K NOT grow up thinking their father is an absentminded professor or a buffoon?
 Not yet.
 But do I think the differences between Peter and me show our kids that people can learn to work together even though they get angry?
 Yeah.
 For adopted kids especially, we think this is a good family lesson.